flowersin/flowersin/README.md

 ### Hi there 👋
-### Hi I'm flowersin, also known as El or Elliot.
-I use any pronouns.
+### Hi I'm flowersin, also known as Emma, I use She/Her pronouns.
-### I'm just beginning to learn how to code, I'm currently learning python and C.
+### I'm just beginning to learn how to code, I'm currently learning literally anything I can get my hands on.